xeneloid/0linux/README.md

     http://0.tuxfamily.org/doku.php/documentation/gestion_des_paquets#arborescence_des_depots_a_partir_de_0linux_eta
   - Each package recipe is « multiarch » (tested on i686 and x86_64)
   - scripts/ contains everything to build and install packages or whole set of packages.
-It allows to run a automatic build server, too.
+It allows to run a automated build server, too.

 0Linux is licensed under the terms of the CeCILL license, which is the French equivalent to the American GPL license.